pluwum/pms/src/docs/NOTES.md

 -   Is not protected.
 -   Was given minimal effort as it was not priority for this task.

-### Design Patterns / Project structure
+# Design Patterns / Project structure

 -   Folder structure is inspired by a mixture of clean architecture, layered architecture and vertical slice
--   The project evolved to into this pattern as complexity increased.
+-   The project evolved into this pattern as complexity increased.
 This arrangement ensures minimal change to several files when adding features, simplifies testing and discoverability.
-It also minimises cross cutting changes.

-### Tech stack
+# Tech stack

 -   Typescript - Because it is the language i'm most comfortable with at the moment.
 -   Express - for it's light weight nature and ease of setup.
 It was either express or flask